Updated on August 27th, 2021 by Nikolaos Sismanis

 Because a large percentage of the company’s AUMs are allocated towards individual equities, Viking is one of the easier-to-replicate funds by retail investors.
 Still, Viking’s stock-picking requires additional due diligence, as the fund’s investments could represent hedging techniques or other non-profit-targeting positions.

-Having said that, excluding Viking’s stakes in the more speculative Adaptive Biotechnology and BridgeBio Pharma, the rest of its top 10 largest investments are made of trustworthy, long-term investment operations, feature decades of long-term shareholder value creation.
+Having said that, excluding Viking’s stakes in the more speculative Adaptive Biotechnology and BridgeBio Pharma, the rest of its top 10 investments are made of trustworthy, long-term investment operations, most of which have demonstrated decades of shareholder value creation.